CPAP Equipment: Comfort & Cleaning

 - Use distilled water to help keep the humidifier chamber clean and mineral deposit free.
 Tap water should not be used as it will leave hard white mineral deposits in the chamber as the water evaporates, or it may lead to mold growth.
 Cases of lung disease have been connected to using contaminated well water in a CPAP humidifier.* Source

 If distilled water is not available where you live, use bottled water.
-It will be important to clean the chamber each morning, do not leave standing water the chamber between uses.
+It will be important to clean the chamber each morning, do not leave standing water in the chamber between uses.

 - Why is my face breaking out around my nose?